 During our DPRK visit, we’ll drive out of the capital to the grave of Chairman Mao’s own son, Mao Anying, who was killed by a UN napalm attack, reportedly while he was cooking fried rice for his lunch.
 In Pyongyang, we’ll visit the must-see sights and have an in-depth look in the Korean War Museum, visiting the exhibition on Chinese involvement in the Korean War against the UN and US forces.
 This section of the Museum is usually out of bounds for anyone but Chinese tourists so gaining access to this is certainly a unique highlight.
 And no trip to the DPRK is complete without a visit to the DMZ, where North meets South!

-Take the High Speed Rail from Beijing West Station to Chairman Mao’s hometown of Shaoshan in Hunan province (11:43-19:10).
+Take the high-speed train from Beijing West Station to Chairman Mao’s hometown of Shaoshan in Hunan province (11:43-19:10).

-Check in to a rural hotel and dinner, before some night-time exploration of Shaoshan.
+Check in to the Mao Family Hotel and have a local dinner, before some night-time exploration of Xiangtan

 Lunch of Hunan noodles.

 Walking tour of Shaoshan including the central Mao Zedong Square with his statue, Nan’an School where Mao started his education, the Mao Zedong Memorial Museum and the Relic Hall of Mao Zedong, filled with personal artefacts and pictures from his early years.

 We also visit the Red Era Museum which is a particular treat, full of memorabilia and posters from the Cultural Revolution era

 Local Hunanese dinner, including Mao’s favourite dish of hong shao rou, braised pork.

 After breakfast we head out of town to explore the Hunan countryside.

 Climb over a small hill to visit the Dripping Water Cave where Mao held semi-secret meetings during the Cultural Revolution

 Lunch of Changsha Rice Noodles.